App-vNext/Polly/docs/community/git-workflow.md

 ## Handling Updates from the default branch

 While you're working away in your branch, it's possible that one or more new commits have been added to the repository's default branch.
-If this happens you shoul
+If this happens you should:

 1. [Stash](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning) any uncommitted changes you need to
 2. `git checkout main`